astrum-nova/KingOfTheCoralKin/README.md

 # King Of The Coral Kin
-Crust Kin Khann is getting the buff he deserves
+Crust King Khann is getting the buff he deserves

 # Installation
 The zip contains KingOfTheCoralKin.dll, place it in BepInEx/plugins/(here).